uspgamedev/programming-tutorial/level_01/README.md

 The specialized tools are just a bunch of routines and classes you can use most of the time to build the behaviours of your game.
 You'll learn them as we go, but you shouldn't memorize then.
-Just consult the [LÖVE wiki](https://love2d.org/wiki/Main_Page) instead!
+Learn to consult the [LÖVE wiki](https://love2d.org/wiki/Main_Page) instead!

 Stage 01